Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/Programmed Circuit/README.md

 # Programmed Circuit :

-This is a example of a curcuit that can be controlled on/off using only one push Button.
+This is a example of a circuit that can be controlled on/off using only one push Button.
 the used components are basic , so the major work is in the code.

 <br />